The Rise of Wearable Devices

 IoT can also function without human intervention.
 A smart watch can be pre-programmed to turn up the heat on cold mornings and turn down the heat at night, or check the forecast and then adjust house temperatures based on that information.

 The Key to IoT

 The key factor in IoT is the use of Internet Protocol (IP).
 IP is a communications protocol used by Ethernet and the Internet to control the flow of information.
-Every connected device has an IP address.
-Every device with an IP address has the capability of communicating with every other IP device.
+Every connected device has an IP address, giving it the capability to communicate with every other IP device.
 Firewalls, passwords, and other security measures control what devices communicate with each other.
 Wearable electronics, by virtue of an IP address, join the IoT.

 One advantage to being part of the IoT is that wearable electronics do not have to exist as standalone devices.
-Activity data from a fitness bracelet can be downloaded to an app on a computer.
-This app can provide a detailed analysis of trends over time in order to track progress.
-The music player in a watch can retrieve songs using cloud computing (“the cloud”).
+Activity data from a fitness bracelet can be downloaded to an app on a computer, which can provide a detailed analysis of trends over time in order to track progress.
+The music player in a watch can retrieve songs using cloud computing.
 The end result is that people everywhere can interact with things – TVs, homes, cars, appliances, and life-saving devices – as a result of a small device, held close to, or on our bodies – just by delving into the world of wearable electronics and the IoT.

 Small is Beautiful

 Wearable electronics are enabled by the miniaturization and integration of components, which allow powerful functions to be packed into a very small space.
 Sensors, computer chips, cameras, speakers, and other components continue to grow smaller while becoming more capable.